 Scholarship Alumni News

-Since 1964 WFAA has awarded annual scholarships to graduating seniors in McHenry County who plan to use their artistic gifts in the performing, visual or literary arts either as a career or to enrich their lives.
-In 19XX the scholarship program was named in honor of Helen Wright, the first president of the WFAA.
+Since 1964 WFAA has awarded annual scholarships to graduating seniors in McHenry County who plan to use their artistic gifts in the performing, visual or literary arts in a career or to enrich their lives.
+The scholarship program honors Helen Wright, an early WFAA president.

 2016 ~ Piano